UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team24-3D-Graph-Conv.md

 {: style="width: 800px; max-width: 100%;"}
 *Fig 6.
 The Multi-Neighborhood Graph Convolution (MUNEGC) operation* [11].

-The pooling operation used alongside MUNEGC is a modification of traditional voxel pooling named Nearest Voxel Pooling (NVP) [11].
-With standard voxel pooling, voxels of resolution $$r_p$$ are created and points from the point cloud inside each voxel are replaced with their centroid with a feature computed through either an average or maximum operation.
-NVP builds on this by then reassigning each point in the original point cloud to the nearest centroid, and grouping all points with the same centroid.
-Centroids without assigned points are removed, and each remaining centroid is given a new position equal to the average position of its group and feature equal to either the maximum or average of its group's features.
+The authors of [11] also propose a novel pooling method to be used in conjunction with MUNEGC layers called Nearest Voxel Pooling (NVP).
+With standard voxel pooling, voxels of resolution $$r_p$$ are created over the point cloud in 3D space and the points in each voxel are combined into a centroid with a feature computed through either an average or maximum operation.
+Nearest Voxel Pooling adds an additional step to address the issue of points in each voxel being closer to neighboring voxel centroids than their own.
+To do this, every point is grouped into clusters based on their nearest centroid, and any centroid without a corresponding cluster is discarded.
+Then, based on these groups, new centroids are created based on the position and features of the group.

 <!-- NVP -->
 ![NVP]({{ '/assets/images/team24/nvp.png' | relative_url }})